Harris-2020-Grad-Side-Projects/US-schoolday-temperatures/README.md

 This is a project for National COVID-19 Outdoor Learning Initiative.
 The purpose of this is to predict the level of planning and infrastructure needed to bring education outdoors year-round.

 Expected work products:
-Summer and Winter maps for average temperature during school hours Winter map(s) for number of days below freezing during school hours Summer map(s) for number of days above 80F (?) during school hours
+Summer and Winter maps for average temperature during school hours
+Winter map(s) for number of days below freezing during school hours
+Summer map(s) for number of days above 80F (?) during school hours

-stretch goal:
+Stretch goal:
 1)	Use wind chill and heat index rather than temperature
 2)	Overlay with school locations/counts
 3)  Interactive maps